1 key reason why the SF Giants odds of signing slick-fielding shortstop increased

 The Giants signed two players who rejected a qualifying offer last winter in Matt Chapman and Blake Snell.
 As a result, they lost their second-and-third-round picks as well as $1 million in international bonus pool money.

-Given that they crossed the CBT threshold, if they sign a player who rejects a qualifying offer, the penalty will be stiffer.
-They will lose their second-and-fifth-round picks as well as $1 million in international bonus pool money.
+Given that they crossed the CBT threshold, if they sign a player who rejects a qualifying offer, the penalty will be stiffer this time around.
+They would lose their second-and-fifth-round picks as well as $1 million in international bonus pool money.

 There is a good chance that the Giants will be limited to signing just one player who rejects a qualifying offer if they do at all.
 On paper, Willy Adames has higher offensive upside compared to Kim, but the former will almost certainly reject a qualifying offer from the Milwaukee Brewers.
 That among other reasons makes it less likely that the Giants will seriously pursue the power-hitting bat.